adityaax/unfriendly-bugbounty-programs/CODE_OF_CONDUCT.md

 ## Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at **[your_email@example.com]**.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project maintainers at **adityaax@proton.me**

 All complaints will be reviewed and investigated promptly and fairly.